 - We never eat in bed.

 - We wear blue blocking glasses at night to wind down.
+(Use the code Melissa for 15% off everything at Bon Charge)

 - We invested in king-size beds.
 If you are sharing your bed with someone else I highly recommend getting a king bed so that you both have enough room to get a deep, restful and restorative sleep.